Joseph F. Traub: Career

 In 1994 he asked a PhD student, Spassimir Paskov, to compare the Monte Carlo method (MC) with the Quasi-Monte Carlo method (QMC) when calculating a collateralized mortgage obligation (CMO) Traub had obtained from Goldman Sachs.
 This involved the numerical approximation of a number of integrals in 360 dimensions.
 To the surprise of the research group Paskov reported that QMC always beat MC for this problem.
 People in finance had always used MC for such problems and the experts in number theory believed QMC should not be used for integrals of dimension greater than 12.
 Paskov and Traub reported their results to a number of Wall Street firms to considerable initial skepticism.
 They first published the results in 1995.
 The theory and software was greatly improved by Anargyros Papageorgiou.
 Today QMC is widely used in the financial sector to value financial derivatives.
 QMC is not a panacea for all high dimensional integrals.
 Research is continuing on the characterization of problems for which QMC is superior to MC.

 In 1999 Traub received the Mayor's medal for Science and Technology.
 Decisions regarding this award are made by the New York Academy of Sciences.
 The medal was awarded by Mayor Rudy Giuliani in a ceremony in Gracie Mansion.

+Traub and his colleagues have also worked on continuous quantum computing.
 Moore's law is an empirical observation that the number of features on a chip doubles roughly every 18 months.
 This has held since the early 60s and is responsible for the computer and telecommunications revolution.
 It is widely believed that Moore's law will cease to hold in 10–15 years using silicon technology.
 There is therefore interest in creating new technologies.
 One candidate is quantum computing.
 That is building a computer using the principles of quantum mechanics.
-Traub and his colleagues decided to work on continuous quantum computing.
 The motivation is that most problems in physical science, engineering, and mathematical finance have continuous mathematical models.

-In 2005 Traub donated some 100 boxes of archival material to the Carnegie Mellon University Library.
+In 2005 Traub donated archival material to the Carnegie Mellon University Library.
 This collection is being digitized.